 William L. Gardner, DBA, is the Director of the Institute for Leadership Research and the Area Coordinator for the Area of Management at Texas Tech University, Rawls College of Business (Lubbock, TX).

-Fred O. Walumbwa, Ph.D., is an Associate Professor in the Department of Management & International Business at Florida International University College of Business (Miami, FL).
+Fred O. Walumbwa, Ph.D., is a Professor in the Department of Management & International Business at Florida International University College of Business (Miami, FL).

 |Price Per Unit

 For pricing on higher quantities please contact Mind Garden.